 Humidity, as you may or may not know, is defined as the concentration of water vapor in the air.
 If you’ve walked outside on a muggy summer’s day and felt like you were melting, even though the temperature was only in the 70’s, you’ve experienced the effects of high humidity.
 The air in this situation is highly saturated with water vapor, which means that your sweat had trouble evaporating and cooling you.

 This might be a fun science lesson, but what does it have to do with your hardwoods?
 Quite a bit, actually.
-The unique humidity level of your household or business is the biggest thing that all wood floors, whether they are engineered hardwood flooring or prefinished solid hardwood flooring, will need to acclimate to before installation.
-Due to their sensitivity to moisture, you risk your brand new flooring warping if it’s not allowed to adjust itself.
+The unique humidity level of your household or business is the biggest thing that all wood floors, whether they are engineered hardwood flooring or prefinished solid hardwood flooring, will need to acclimate to, or get used to, before installation.
+It’s a critical step.

 How, you may ask, does one acclimate their hardwood floors to the surrounding humidity?
+It’s quite simple when you get right down to it.

 Our position as an e-commerce company lets us bring you all the best brands at the best prices.
 Check them out now or contact us with questions.